galdor/erl-jsv/doc/handbook.md

 - Validating value types.
 - Validating values against constraints.

+Types are organized in type maps which associate the atom representing the type to the module implementing the type.

+The default type map, returned by `jsd:default_type_map/0`, contains a set of default types useful for various kinds of JSON data.
+Users are free to extend it or replace it altogether.

 ## Default types
 ### null
 Represents a `null` JSON constant.
 This type does not support any constraint.